Why visit Otranto

 Italy's easternmost town: Byzantine cathedral with 12th-century floor mosaic of the Tree of Life, dramatic Aragonese castle and the most spectacular coastline of southern Puglia.

-Otranto is one of the most authentic places to discover in Puglia.
-ItalyGo's curated itinerary planner includes Otranto alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Puglia in seconds, completely free.
+ItalyGo's curated itinerary planner includes Otranto alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Puglia in seconds, completely free, no signup required.

 Top things to do in Otranto